 In the United States, we have completed a Phase 1 clinical trial of F351 in healthy volunteers.
-We are preparing an investigational new drug ("IND") application and expect to submit it in late 2024.
-Following results from the PRC Phase 3 trial in CHB-associated liver fibrosis and pending approval of our IND, we expect to initiate a Phase 2a trial to evaluate F351 for the treatment of non-alcoholic steatohepatitis-associated liver fibrosis in 2025.
+Following results from the PRC Phase 3 trial in CHBassociated liver fibrosis and pending approval of an IND submission, we expect to initiate a Phase 2 trial to evaluate F351 for the treatment of metabolic dysfunction-associated steatohepatitis (MASH)-associated liver fibrosis in 2025.
+We cannot guarantee that a Phase 2 trial will be initiated or estimate the funding needed for such trial at this time, but may need to raise additional capital to fund this program.

 In parallel, we are also conducting a randomized, double-blind, placebo-controlled Phase 2 clinical trial in the PRC to assess the safety and efficacy of F573, a caspase inhibitor for the treatment of acute/acute on-chronic liver failure.
 In addition, in May 2024, we obtained the approval from the PRC's National Medical Products Administration ("NMPA") for the IND to launch a new clinical trial in the PRC of another new drug candidate, F230, a selective endothelin receptor agonist for the treatment of pulmonary arterial hypertension.
 We are preparing for the anticipated launch of the clinical trial in the PRC.
+We are also evaluating F528, a novel anti-inflammation agent that targets the inhibition of multiple inflammatory cytokines, in preclinical studies as a potential first-line therapy for the treatment of chronic obstructive pulmonary disease.

 In June 2024, Gyre Pharmaceuticals received approval from the NMPA for avatrombopag maleate tablets for the treatment of thrombocytopenia ("TP") associated with chronic liver disease ("CLD") in adult patients undergoing elective diagnostics procedures or therapy.
 TP is the most common hematologic complication in patients with CLD and can be life threatening in severe cases.
 Avatrombopag is an oral thrombopoietin receptor agonist.
 Avatrombopag was approved by the U.S. Food and Drug Administration for the treatment of adults with CLD-associated TP in May 2018, and its indication was subsequently expanded to include the treatment of immune thrombocytopenia in June 2019.
-Gyre Pharmaceuticals acquired avatrombopag under a transfer agreement with Nanjing Healthnice Pharmaceutical Technology, Co., Ltd. ("Nanjing Healthnice") in June 2021.
+Gyre Pharmaceuticals acquired avatrombopag under a transfer agreement with Nanjing Healthnice Pharmaceutical Technology, Co., Ltd. ("Nanjing Healthnice") in June 2021 and is planning to start commercializing the avatrombopag product by the first half of 2025.